new essay from Martin Crook 2025 Guns along the mawdachDownload

 Some great videos from Zed Oliver Jones in Blaenau Ffestiniog

-July 2019 Pete Robbins finally links all of the traverses on the Bryn Dyfrgi, starting on the extreme left and continuing the full length of the wall to reach the 7b Martin Crocker route on the extreme right up which Pete climbed before pulling right to the large pocket and topping out on the pedestal....
+All details are now in the South Snowdonia Bouldering Guide 2024 July 2019 Pete Robbins finally linked all of the traverses on the Bryn Dyfrgi, starting on the extreme left and continuing the full length of the wall to reach the 7b Martin Crocker route on the extreme right up which Pete climbed before pulling...
 Continue Reading →

 The Hurt Locker and The Replicant, Martin Crook